 A general strong fast negative feedback to surface and tropospheric air temperature warming is the Planck feedback, often referred to as Planck response.
-The warmer a body gets, the more energy it radiates (see feedback diagram in Figure 5a).
+The warmer a body gets, the more energy it radiates (see feedback diagram in Fig. 5a).
 This feedback has long been understood; it is based on the Stefan-Boltzmann law.
 For the atmosphere, it is described, for example, in Jonko et al. (2013): "The Planck feedback is the response of LW TOA [longwave at the top of the atmosphere] flux to a perturbation in surface temperature that is applied to each vertical layer of the troposphere."
-The Planck response is the strongest negative feedback (see quantifications in Bony et al. (2006); Jonko et al. (2013); Soden and Held (2006)), and has been found to stabilize the surface temperature response to realistic forcings towards a new equilibrium state.
-Only if otherpositive - feedbacks would grow to much larger levels than currently expected, the Planck feedback could be overcome and a runaway greenhouse effect would result.
-In principle, the Planck feedback could also work in absence of an atmosphere.
+The Planck response is the strongest negative feedback (see quantifications in Bony et al., 2006; Jonko et al., 2013; Soden and Held 2006) and has been found to stabilize the surface temperature response to realistic forcings towards a new equilibrium state.
+Only if other - positive - feedbacks grew to much larger levels than currently expected could the Planck feedback be overcome, and a runaway greenhouse effect would result.
+In principle, the Planck feedback could also work in the absence of an atmosphere.